-This country of 12 million people grows a lot of wheat, and it is very proud to be the fourth largest producer of all of oil in the world!
+Tunisia grows a lot of wheat, and it is very proud to be the fourth largest producer of all of oil in the world!
 With 86 million olive trees (did you know olive trees only produce olives every two years – who knew?) … There’s plenty of shade to be found with all of these trees.
 Tunisian’s are known to be excellent fisherman, and do so on 900 miles of shoreline.
 And with consuming fish and olive oil Tunisians have The highest life expectancy in all of Africa.
 Speaking of, this is also a young country with 45% of the population under the age of 20.

-Hey, did you know that Muslims follow the lunar calendar, which has 11 days less than the Kristian calendar?
+Hey, did you know that Muslims follow the lunar calendar, which has 11 days less than the Christian calendar?
 It also begins in June of the year 622, 10 years before Mohammed died in 632 A.D. therefore, as of 2019, they are living in the year 1397 (2019 – 622).
 Who knew?

 Here is another interesting tidbit for you: Ramadan is in the ninth month of the Muslim year and lasts either 29 or 30 days.
 This year it started May 17 so next year it will start 11 days earlier.
 The pilgrimage to Mecca or Medina is two months and 10 days after the end of Ramadan.

 Took a nice trip about two hours through the countryside of Tunisia to see the Roman ruins at Douga.
 They are well preserved and it was definitely worth the trip.
 However these ruins pale in comparison to those at Leptis Magna in Libya.